 WHERE IS IT?: West Yorkshire.
 Ilkley To Otley.
 Map: Os Explorer 297 Lower Wharfdale and Washburn Valley.

 PUT-INS/ TAKE-OUTS: Put In - Numerous places available in Ilkley.
-Easiest at Stepping Stones River Left GR: 133 483 (Multimap).
-Parking for upto about 6 cars so try to leave more cars in Otley where ther is ample parking.
-Take out - Otley, Just after Road bridge before weir on River Left.
+Easiest at Stepping Stones River Left GR: SE 133 483 (Multimap).
+Parking for up to about 6 cars so try to leave more cars in Otley where there is ample parking.
+Take out - Otley, Just after Road bridge before weir on River Left, SE 201 459.
 Parking at Public Toilets adjacent to weir on River Left on B6451.
 If you cant park there, try the road on the river right down from the Cafe at the bridge in Otley.
 Access on river right is via small steps described in the water level indicator.

 APPROX LENGTH: 11km From Stepping stones To Otley.Add 2 Km if starting from middle of Ilkley

 TIME NEEDED: Approx 3 hours(done in Just under three open boating alone)

 ACCESS HASSLES: As far As I know, no negotiated access exists.
 I have met literally dozens of fishermen who have all been friendly.
 I have never been challenged over access.
 In fact, while getting out in Otley, I returned to get my boat to find an nice old lady Guarding it for me!
 She was worried someone would steal it!